By Steve Kryworuka

 - The same ASH chief also submits a letter to WHO delegates asking them to use common sense and good judgement when discussing the topic of electronic cigarettes.

-- The Financial publishes an analysis of the electronic cigarette industry.
+- The Financial publishes an analysis of the electronic cigarette industry (page since removed).
 In that analysis, it’s noted that Euromonitor estimates the industry to be worth 2 billion dollars.

 - Euromonitor revives the 2011 statements made by the UK’s nudge unit encouraging the use of electronic cigarettes in place of tobacco cigarettes to improve health outcomes in that country.